 Loews Hotels & Co has a concentration of hotels in Florida.
-Specifically, as of December 31, 2022, eight hotels, representing 55% of rooms in its system, were located at Universal Orlando in Orlando, Florida and ten hotels, representing approximately 61% of rooms in its system, were located in Florida.
-Furthermore, there are three additional hotels under development in Orlando, Florida that would increase these numbers to 11 hotels in Orlando, Florida and 13 hotels in in Florida.
+Specifically, as of December 31, 2023, eight hotels, representing 56% of rooms in its system, were located at Universal Orlando in Orlando, Florida and ten hotels, representing approximately 62% of rooms in its system, were located in Florida.
+Furthermore, there are three additional hotels under development in Orlando, Florida that would increase these numbers to 11 hotels in Orlando, Florida and 13 hotels in Florida.
 In the future, other existing or new geographies may present opportunities for new or additional investment that may create new or increased concentration risk.
-The concentration of hotels in one region or a limited number of markets may expose Loews Hotels & Co to risks of adverse economic and other developments that are greater than if its portfolio were more geographically diverse.
-These developments include regional economic downturns, a decline in the popularity of or access to area tourist attractions, such as theme parks, the failure of new tourist attractions to be developed or be successful in markets where new hotels are under development, significant increases in the number of Loews Hotels & Co's competitors' hotels in these markets and potentially higher local property, sales and income taxes, property insurance costs or other expenses in the geographic markets in which it is concentrated.
+The concentration of hotels in one region, jurisdiction or a limited number of markets may expose Loews Hotels & Co to risks of adverse economic and other developments that are greater than if its portfolio were more geographically diverse.
+These developments could include, among others, regional economic downturns, an increase in burdensome governmental regulation, changes in the local political climate, a decline in the popularity of or access to area tourist attractions, such as theme parks, the failure of new tourist attractions to be developed or be successful in markets where new hotels are under development, significant increases in the number of Loews Hotels & Co's competitors' hotels in these markets and potentially higher local property, sales and income taxes, property insurance costs or other expenses in the geographic markets in which it is concentrated.
 In addition, Loews Hotels & Co's properties in Florida are subject to the effects of adverse acts of nature, such as hurricanes, strong winds and flooding, which have in the past caused damage to its hotels in Florida, and which may in the future be intensified as a result of climate change.
 Loews Hotels & Co's business may be significantly affected by other risks common to the Florida tourism industry.
-For example, the cost and availability of air services and the impact of any events that disrupt or reduce air travel to and from Florida for any reason can materially adversely affect its business.
+For example, the cost and availability of air services and the impact of any events that disrupt or reduce air trave